 Keep iPhone 6 and iPhone 6 Plus from Bending

-Edited by Leomar Umpad, Dougie, Doug Collins, Anonymous and 1 other
+Edited by Leomar Umpad, Dougie, Doug Collins, Eng and 2 others

-With the anticipation and response to the latest devices by Apple, it is normal that any bad reviews or problems with the iPhone 6 and iPhone 6 Plus are amplified.
-The latest problem facing these two devices, especially the iPhone 6 Plus, is the issue of bent phones on pockets.
+With the anticipation and response to the latest devices by Apple, it is normal that any bad reviews or problems with the iPhone 6 and iPhone 6 Plus, are amplified.
+The latest problem facing these two devices, especially the iPhone 6 Plus, is phones that come out of pockets bent.

-If you are an iPhone 6 user and is concern about your phone being bent, follow these tips to keep your phone on "top shape".
+If you are an iPhone 6 user, and you're concerned about your phone getting bent out of shape, follow these tips to keep your phone in "top shape".

-- 4Know your phone's material. iPhone 6 is made of aluminum material.
-Aluminum materials are highly malleable.
-Knowing that will give you an idea how your phone should be taken care of.
+- 4Know your phone's material. iPhone 6 is made of aluminum, which is a highly malleable metal.
+Knowing that will give you an idea of how you should be taking care of your phone.